padogrid/bundle-none-tutorial-padogrid/03-install-bundle.md

 # 3. Install bundle

-Let's install this bundle in the `rwe-tutorial` RWE.
+Let's install this tutorial bundle in the `rwe-tutorial` RWE.

 ```bash
 # Switch to rwe-tutorial if you haven't done so already